nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ```
 You have removed this note:
 [LOW][N][0]note_item_2
-Now you have <number> tasks in the list.
+Now you have <number> notes in the list.
 ```

 ### 7) Clear all notes stored in Notes List `Clear`